Steps & Requirements to Become a Medical Coder

 Furthermore, gaining work experience helps young professionals determine their work setting preferences—in a hospital or a physician practice environment—which will, in turn, help them select possible further professional credentials.

-Step Four: Earn Additional Credentials (1-2 Years)
+Step Four: Earn Additional Credentials (One to Two Years)

 After a medical coder has gained some work experience, further professional credentials from AHIMA become available such as the Certified Coding Specialist (CCS) or the Certified Coding Specialist Physician-Based (CCS-P) certifications.